Spoken from the Heart: Reviews

-Melissa Benn wrote a review in The Guardian and noted "Spoken from the Heart perfectly fits the personal-is-political template.
+Melissa Benn wrote a review in The Guardian and noted: "Spoken from the Heart perfectly fits the personal-is-political template.
 There is a lot of detail of designer dresses worn, official meals enjoyed, furniture and wallpaper restored, tours conducted and, of course, important political people encountered.
 Tony and Cherie are particular favourites, as is Nicolas Sarkozy, of all people.
 Vladimir Putin is given the occasional dressing down on the importance of democracy.
 Barack Obama is chided for his personal attacks on George during the 2008 campaign.
 Dick Cheney, Karl Rove and "Condi" Rice are all portrayed as utterly delightful."

-Entertainment Weekly published a review by Tina Jordan.
-She wrote, "Anyone who wants to know what makes Laura Bush tick will come away disappointed."
+Entertainment Weekly published a review by Tina Jordan, who wrote: "Anyone who wants to know what makes Laura Bush tick will come away disappointed."
 Jordan commented as well that Bush "seems almost a shadowy spectator in her own memoir", but Jordan praised the "sweetness and poignancy" of the first few sections of the book covering Bush's childhood and marriage.

-Elaine Showalter published a review in The Daily Telegraph, in which she noted "this is a calculated and highly controlled autobiography, spoken from the heart, maybe, but more accurately titled “Written from the Head”."
+Elaine Showalter published a review in The Daily Telegraph, in which she noted "this is a calculated and highly controlled autobiography, spoken from the heart, maybe, but more accurately titled 'Written from the Head'."

-Washington Post published a review by Ruth Marcus who wrote "Laura Bush's autobiography, "Spoken From the Heart," begins promisingly enough for anyone hoping to penetrate that [her] surface.
+Washington Post published a review by Ruth Marcus, who stated: "Laura Bush's autobiography, 'Spoken From the Heart,' begins promisingly enough for anyone hoping to penetrate that [her] surface.